Miyata, Fukuoka #9-B - Japan

 792 POWs (495 Dutch, 243 British, 43 American and 11 Australians) were imprisoned at the end of the war.

-47 POWs died while imprisonment.
+47 POWs died during imprisonment.

 The camp was situated in the hills about 10 miles to the northeast of Fukuoka City and consisted of twenty single-story wooden huts with tied roofs, former barracks of civilian mine workers.
 At some stage ‘Mick’ Wilkins was moved from Fukuoka Camp #17 to Fukuoka Camp #9 – Miyata where he remained until Japan’s surrender.